 - Craft your messages to best speak to the four key decision makers: good news, safe location, worry-free cancellations, great deals.

 - For more information about your specific email marketing strategies check out these tactics for post-crisis recovery.

 Engage Your Site Visitors

-Your CRM system can go beyond just contacting people who have contacted you already.
+Your guest messaging system can go beyond just contacting people who have contacted you already.
 When a person first visits your site, your system should begin collecting data and building a profile on you visitor so that you can communicate with them moving forward.
 Better yet if you able to match that web user with someone who has opted-in to your database you can then trigger a personalized message back to the guest.
 For this to work you will need the following:

 - A message template designed to be triggered when a visitor comes back to your site after a certain period of time.
 This message should be personalized based on the activity the user undertook on the site, such as dates searched, rooms viewed, etc.